-Regardless of the format used, any communication by councillors, mayors or council employees about the administration of council business are public records that must be documented and captured.
+Regardless of the format used, any communications about the administration of council business are public records that must be documented and captured.
 This includes messages sent and received via email, text messages, social media and messaging apps.
 It also includes private email, messaging or social media accounts used to conduct council business.